-All three and four year olds are entitled to up to 15 hours of free childcare and early education a week for up to 38 weeks a year.
+All three and four year olds are entitled to up to 15 hours of free childcare and early education a week for 38 weeks a year.
 Eligible working families are now also entitled up to an additional 15 hours - 30 hours in total.
 Children can access these entitlements in school nursery classes, private day nurseries, pre-school playgroups and with childminders.

 Parents of three and four year olds need to meet the following criteria in order to be eligible for 30 hours free childcare:

 - They earn or expect to earn the equivalent to 16 hours at National Minimum or Living Wage over the coming three months.

 - This equates to £120 a week (or £6,000 a year) for each parent over 25 years old or £112.80 a week (or £5,800 a year) for each parent between 21 and 24 years old and £56 a week for apprentices in their first year.
-This applies whether you are in paid employment, self-employed or on zero hours contract.
+This applies whether the parent is in paid employment, self-employed or on zero hours contract.

-- Have an annual income of less than £100,000 if they are a sole parent family or less than £200,000 if they are a two parent family.
+- Have an annual income of less than £100,000 if they are a sole parent family or less than £100,000 each if they are a two parent family.

 - The parent (and their partner where applicable) should be seeking the free childcare to enable them to work.